 Class periods will be 90 minutes on Monday-Tuesday and Thursday-Friday.
 Wednesday class periods will be 60 minutes.
 Classes will alternate every other day with classes meeting five times over a two-week rotation.
-Please refer to the Class Schedule Calendar below to determine what periods meet on what days.
+Please refer to the Class Schedule Calendar above to determine what periods meet on what days.

 Before they enter Deerfield, all new students are required to take a math placement test to determine an appropriate class.
 Students who have already taken a language they wish to continue studying at Deerfield will take a placement test to determine what level class they should take.
 If the placement in either department is deemed inappropriate after the student arrives, then the section teacher may suggest a change of level.
 Students may also request such a change and should consult with their teacher and their academic advisor before contacting the Dean of Studies, Lydia Hemphill.